fedemagnani/Binance_Watcher.js/README.md

 4) `node main`

+If you want to add other timeframes, just populate the array called `timeframes` at the top of `main.js` script.
+If you want to change the quote assets, just edit the array called `quoteList` at the top of  `main.js` script.

 This will allow you to download the last 1000 candles of each timeframe you've set (by default: "5m","30m","1h","4h","1d","1w") of ANY PAIR against the quote assets you've set (by default: "BUSD","USDT","BTC","ETH","BNB").
 For example, you can check the daily USDT candles by going to `/Candele_USDT/1d/` and then select the pair you want.

+## Asset allocation
 For what regards asset allocation, the script will calculate weights for:

 ☼ ***Optimal Risky Portfolio***